-These six simple steps won’t cost much money or be much of a change in your life but will significantly impact your sustainability and decrease your energy bills.
+These six simple steps won’t cost much money or be much of a change in your life, but will make you more sustainable – and decrease your energy bills!

-Switching all your existing light bulbs for LEDs is a great way to be more environmentally friendly and reduce your energy bill.
+Switching all your existing lightbulbs for LEDs is a great way to be more sustainable and reduce your energy bill.
 Not only do they require a lot less electricity, but LED bulbs last longer, they are safer, they light up quicker and they give off virtually no heat.